ljkaras/CopperMap/README.md

 ## Manuscript Reference

-CopperMap is derived from our manuscript posted on [ChemRxiv](https://chemrxiv.org/engage/chemrxiv/article-details/6532eb5cc3693ca993c1ce40).
+CopperMap is derived from our manuscript posted on [Science Advances](https://www.science.org/doi/10.1126/sciadv.adn3478).
 For a more in-depth understanding of the model, its training, and validation, please refer to the manuscript.

 ## GitHub Repository Reference: